Green-Software-Foundation/sci/case-studies/eshoppen.md

 * App server for the Web application
 * Database server
+* Front end browser  .This is the browser client on the device that is displaying the application to the end users on their desktop/mobile/laptop etc
 ### Excluded

 The following components and their carbon emissions have been excluded from the SCI calculation.

-* Front end browser  .This is the browser client on the device that is displaying the application to the end users on their desktop/mobile/laptop etc._Will be added in the next version of the case study_
 * Network traffic between browser client  and application server ._We have the numbers in terms of the byte size that travelled across the network but don’t have the reference multiplication factor in terms of carbon emissions associated per byte.
 We have requested this info from SCI open data project_
 * Network traffic between application servers and databases. _We have the numbers in terms of the byte size that travelled across the network but don’t have the reference multiplication factor in terms of carbon emissions associated per byte.
 We have requested this info from SCI open data project_
 * Test infrastructure:  These include the load test resources that were used to simulate virtual users and http requests to the web server._Since the infrastructure and the associated energy usage do not fit into the same functional unit scale as defined in the SCI formula, these components will be excluded from the software’s SCI calculation._